SyedAkbarAhmad/AllSigTest/README.md

 ![GitHub Logo](/images/BI_Intro.png)

 Depending on the data type of the target variables different tests are executed.
-In this example, the target variabls is Price which is a numeric variable.
+In this example, the target variable is Price which is a numeric variable.
 The analysis applicable are: ANOVA & correlation:

 Example for scatter plots:

 Price had a strong positive correlation with the weight of the vehicle.
 Heavier vehicles are priced higher.
 ![GitHub Logo](/images/Cor_Wt.png)

 Price had a strong negative correlation with the MPG of the vehicle.
-Cars with better fuel ecomony are cheaper.
+Cars with better fuel economy are cheaper.
 ![GitHub Logo](/images/Cor_Mpg.png)

 Price had a strong positive correlation with the HP of the vehicle.
 Cars with higher HP are more expensive.